 - Picks up on the intention and emotion of the teacher while learning

-- Learner might have trouble explaining how he arrived at an answer once he’s solved it (such as in math problems when directed to show his work)
+- Might have trouble explaining how they arrived at an answer once they have solved it (such as in math problems when directed to show their work)

-- Although he might quickly grasp the main idea, he may have great difficulty in communicating the details in a linear way (logical sequence of steps)
+- Although they might quickly grasp the main idea, they may have great difficulty in communicating the details in a linear way (logical sequence of steps).

-- May have difficulty listening to a lesson unless he is able to look away or shut his eyes.
+- May have difficulty listening to a lesson unless they are able to look away or shut their eyes.

-- May have a difficult time processing new learning and committing it to memory unless he has time to reflect without visual or verbal stimulation
+- May have a difficult time processing new learning and committing it to memory unless they have time to reflect without visual or verbal stimulation

 - Seeing and hearing details may become difficult